aryaanand055/ACC-BCC-Simulation/readme.md

 ## Notes
 - The simulation uses a circular road, so cars wrap around when reaching the end.
 - Visualization shows each car as a rectangle, with the lead car in red, the last car in green, and others in blue.
+- A crash is indicated by the car turning yellow
 - The BCC model is implemented, but the last car always follows ACC logic for stability.